Giardia antigen (feces)

 If the lab detects the parasite in your stool sample, most likely you have giardiasis.
 But Giardia may not be in the first sample.
 More than one sample may be needed for an accurate diagnosis.

 This test requires a stool sample.
 You may be asked to provide more than one sample.
 Your healthcare provider will tell you how to collect a sample.
 You will do it with a disposable specimen container with a lid.
-Don't collect stool from the toilet bowl or put toilet paper or urinate into the specimen container.
+Don't collect stool from the toilet bowl or put toilet paper into the specimen container or pee into it.